-LED bulbs are made different than regular lightbulbs!
+LED bulbs are made different than regular light bulbs!
 They're basically a small computer that emits light!
-They have chips, diodes and drivers instead of filaments and gases, like incandescent and fluorescent bulbs.
-This means that LED bulbs can shine bright on much, much less power!
+They have chips, diodes, and drivers instead of filaments and gases, like incandescent and fluorescent bulbs.
+This means that LED bulbs can shine brightly on much, much less power!

 Because LED bulbs are so different on the inside, they need to be on a dimmer switch that's made to work specifically with them if they're going to be dimmed.
 LED-compatible dimmer switches do a better job of controlling the electrical current that comes from the home into the bulbs.